danielharrell/open-eyes-lect-2017-18/Open.md

 senses and the openings of their organs.[^Fourfold]

-On this inference, it is because our open eyes are not like a lidless jar that the world we see is produced rather than revealed---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
+On this inference, it is because our open eyes are not like a lidless jar that the world we see comes from within rather than without---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
 Schopenhauer's most famous work, *The World as Will and Representation*, begins in a similar vein of